 One of the challenges of being an Information Rights Law geek is that everyone has a challenge for you at a party.
-This the opposite to barristers who practice in Criminal Law rarely find people asking them for help with a up and coming GBH prosecution over a glass of warm merlot over the wedding breakfast table.
+This is the opposite of barristers who practice in Criminal Law rarely find people asking them for help with an up-and-coming GBH prosecution over a glass of warm merlot over the wedding breakfast table.

-In order to breakdown the answer I always breakdown the answer into a logical flow as follows.
+To break down the answer I always break down the answer into a logical flow as follows.

 - Is this personal data?
-Answer: yes, as the location and pictures clearly identify “natural persons”.
-Practitioners need to address the personal data issues before any other.
+Answer: yes, as the location and pictures identify “natural persons”.
+Practitioners need to address personal data issues before any other.

-- Did the Data Controller/Data Subjects give permission to share the pictures?
+- Did the Data Controller/Data Subjects permit to share of the pictures?
 We assume no.

 - Did the Sun newspaper have a legal basis to publish the information that they acquired without the permission of the Data Controller?

 - The Sun newspaper published personal data without the permission of the data controller (assuming it was not a covert spying operation)